Crisis Computing

 Crisis Computing Team

 We apply natural language processing, machine learning, and computer vision techniques to crisis information communicated via social media to gain situational awareness and actionable information for the humanitarian response.
-This research and development effort is currently focused on consuming social media content available in different forms (e.g., text, image, video, etc.) on Twitter and Facebook, and is coordinated in collaboration with several regional and global partners including UN OCHA, UNICEF, Suffolk County Fire Rescue and Emergency Management Department in New York, and Education Above All.
+This research and development effort is currently focused on consuming social media content available in different forms (e.g., text, image, video, etc.) on Twitter and Facebook and is coordinated in collaboration with several regional and global partners, including UNDP, UN OCHA, UNICEF, Suffolk County Fire Rescue and Emergency Management Department in New York, and Education Above All.

 Current Team Members: